 Yes, but it is rare.
 If semen or pre-ejaculate (pre-cum) comes into contact with the opening of the vagina or the vulva, the sperm may survive and travel up the vaginal canal, through the cervix, uterus and fallopian tubes.
-If a girl or woman is ovulating, or about to ovulate, there is a possibility that the sperm can fertilize an egg in the fallopian tubes, resulting in pregnancy.
-The best way to keep sperm from fertilizing an egg cell is to make sure that no semen gets below the belly button or above the thighs.
+If a person is ovulating, or about to ovulate, there is a possibility that the sperm can fertilize an egg in the fallopian tubes, resulting in pregnancy.
+The best way to keep sperm from fertilizing an egg cell is to make sure that no semen comes in contact with the genitals (vulva and vaginal opening).
 For more information about various methods of preventing pregnancy (birth control options), click here.

 We have anal sex?